mjkonarski/mjkonarski.github.io/_posts/2018-11-05-git-aliases-i-cant-live-without.md

 The above list for sure doesn’t cover all possible git use cases.
 I’d like to encourage you to take it as a good start for building your own suite of aliases.
 It’s always a good idea to seek for possible improvements in your daily workflow.

+You can find all these aliases (and more!) in [my Github repository](https://github.com/mjkonarski/oh-my-git-aliases).